Beer Before Wine Not Fine, New Study Says

-Have you ever heard the age-old adage “beer before wine and you’ll feel fine; wine before beer and you’ll feel queer?”
+Have you ever heard the age-old adage “beer before wine and you’ll feel fine; wine before beer and you’ll feel queer”?
 The Guardian is reporting that this saying has been found to be technically untrue.
-British and German researchers tested on 90 volunteers between the age of 19 and 40 to test this theory out.
+British and German researchers worked with 90 volunteers between the age of 19 and 40 to test this theory out.
 They were each given a meal suitable for their own personal energy requirements and then separated into three groups.
 While all of the groups were provided enough drinks to have the same level of alcohol in their system — 0.11 percent, to be exact — the form this alcohol took varied between groups.

 The first group was given two and a half pints of lager followed by four large glasses of white wine.
-The second group were given the same, but with the wine coming first and the lager coming after.
+The second group was given the same, but with the wine coming first and the lager coming after.
 As for the third group, they were given only beer or only wine instead of a mixture of the two.
 Then, the researchers surveyed the participants and asked them questions about their level of inebriation.
 Each volunteer was required to drink a glass of water that’s size was tailored to their individual body weight before bed.
 The volunteers were all supervised sleeping overnight.

 Next came the rating of their hangovers the next morning.
 Volunteers were surveyed and given a ranking on the acute hangover scale, which is determined by factors such as thirst, fatigue, headache, dizziness, nausea, stomach ache, a fast heart rate, and loss of appetite.
 The next week the experiment was conducted again, with the groups one and two switching the order of their drinks.
 For the third group, the ones who drank only wine previously were then required to drink only beer, and vice-versa.